ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/_index.md

 prerequisites:
     - Cloud or bare-metal installation of an Redis file server
-    - Review [Learn how to deploy Redis](/learning-paths/servers-and-cloud-computing/redis/) if you do not already have an Redis setup
+    - Review [Learn how to deploy Redis](/learning-paths/servers-and-cloud-computing/redis/) if you do not already have Redis setup

-author_primary: Arm
+author_primary: Elham Harirpoush

 ### Tags
 skilllevels: Advanced